Toward an Open Monograph Ecosystem

 Four Grants Available

 Following on from our pilot funding round, held between 2021-2023, TOME@UMD will sponsor the publication of four OA monographs by UMD faculty members.
 The project will issue four grant awards of up to $15,000 each to produce open access, digital monographs of 90,000 words or less in any discipline, but with preference for those in the arts, humanities, and social sciences.
-Funding will be provided to a publisher participating in TOME.
+Funding will be provided to a participating publisher.

 In addition, TOME@UMD will fund the OA publication of two previously published monographs up to $5,500 each.